 As I dally with the thoughts of Alónnisos and Greece, I often skim over information on the old gods.
 Whilst pensively considering the stage of my training this week, I came across Hermes and he immediately became one of my favourites.
-He was the messenger of the gods (renamed Mercury by the Romans), a divine trickster who rather liked protecting people for the meddling proclivities of his realm and was also viewed as the protector and patron of roads and travellers.
+He was the messenger of the gods (renamed Mercury by the Romans), a divine trickster who rather liked protecting people from the meddling proclivities of his realm and was also viewed as the protector and patron of roads and travellers.

 In my own metaphor, the Reaper Man pursues me.
 To quote Chris Lashelle, “The Devil keeps chasing me, And I keep pushing through this pain, He tempts me to lie down and die, Putting an end to my struggling mind…” How apt that has seemed to me through these dark winter days.
 I need a guardian of my road to Alónnisos.
 Yet, as with most Greek mythology, Hermes could also be the conductor of souls to the afterlife!
 So, perhaps I will forego his assistance for the now.